jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

 DynamicSolverType
 =================

-This section shows the DynamicSolverType structure, which is used for selecting dynamic solvers for simulation.
+The enumeration type  DynamicSolverType is used for selecting dynamic solvers for simulation.